Python3pkg/CheesePrism/README.rst

 test requirements::

  $ cd CheesePrism
- $ pip install -r tests-require.txt
+ $ pip install -r tests-reqs.txt

 Then::

- $ nosetests -vv
+ $ py.test

 This will run tests and spit out coverage.